 Stepped care approach to therapy.

-I previously worked in the NHS in England, which uses a stepped care approach to therapy.
-The idea behind this model is that you first get an effective treatment that uses fewer resources, such as not meeting with a therapist (if deemed suitable) before the person gets ‘stepped up’ to a more specialist service.
-Most times the first step is self help.
+I previously worked in the NHS in England, where I first came across a stepped-care approach to therapy.
+The idea behind this model is that you first get an effective treatment that uses fewer resources, such as not meeting with a therapist (if deemed suitable), before the person gets ‘stepped up’ to a more specialist service.
+Most times, the first step is self-help.

 - Explanation of what we will cover today

 We can replicate this without meeting with a CBT therapist in person, either through self-help books or online courses where you receive the information and materials through pre-recorded spoken word or print.